Sales Differentiation by Lee Salz — Cliff Notes Summary

 3.3 Strategy 7 — Implementation Architecture

 Walk the buyer through a named project plan with a named owner before the contract is signed.
-The buyer sees the Gantt chart, the kickoff date, the assigned CSM by name.
-This single artifact crushes the "what happens after the check clears" anxiety that kills most enterprise deals.
+The buyer sees the project plan, the kickoff date, the assigned CSM by name.
+This single artifact eases the "what happens after the check clears" anxiety that kills many enterprise deals.

 3.4 Strategy 8 — Documentation Differentiator

 After every meeting, send a summary email with a mutual action plan (MAP).
-Bullet-point what was discussed, what was agreed, who owes what by when.
-Force Management and MEDDPICC have since codified this as a required artifact — Salz had it in 2018.
+Bullet-point what was discussed, what was agreed, and who owes what by when.
+Frameworks like Force Management enablement and MEDDPICC later codified the MAP as a required artifact — Salz was already prescribing it in 2018.

 3.5 Strategy 9 — Communication Cadence Differentiator

-Agree to a touchpoint frequency in writing — weekly Tuesday 9am status call for the duration of the eval.
-Removes ambiguity, signals professionalism, and gives the rep a recurring chance to advance the deal.
+Agree to a touchpoint frequency in writing — for example, a weekly status call for the duration of the eval.
+It removes ambiguity, signals professionalism, and gives the rep a recurring, sanctioned chance to advance the deal.

 4. The Recommendation Differentiators (Strategies 10-13)